wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     *   (b) a return of income for a tax year.

-    (4) The Commissioner may require the borrower to provide evidence of the borrower's annual gross income and annual total deductions.
+    (4) The Commissioner may require the borrower to provide evidence of the borrower's adjusted net income.

     Compare: 1992 No 141 [s 14A][427]

+    Section 114(2): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

     Section 114(3)(a): replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 18][428] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

+    Section 114(4): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 114A Extension of time for making notification of worldwide income

 *   (1) This section applies if [section 114(2)][149] applies.

-    (2) A borrower may apply to the Commissioner for an extension of time for the making of a notification of the borrower's annual gross income and annual total deductions in accordance with [section 37(3) to (5)][409] of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if---
+    (2) A borrower may apply to the Commissioner for an extension of time for the making of a notification of the borrower's adjusted net income in accordance with [section 37(3) to (5)][408] of the Tax Administration Act 1994, and those subsections apply, as far as applicable and with all necessary modifications, as if---

     *   (a) the reference to ""the due date required under this section"" were a reference to ""the due date required under [section 114(3)][429] of the Student Loan Scheme Act 2011""; and

     *   (b) every reference to a taxpayer were a reference to a borrower; and

-    *   (c) every reference to a return or a return of income were a reference to a notification of the borrower's annual gross income and annual total deductions.
+    *   (c) every reference to a return or a return of income were a reference to a notification of the borrower's adjusted net income.

     Section 114A: inserted (with effect on 1 April 2012), on 12 April 2012, by [section 34][430] of the Student Loan Scheme Amendment Act 2012 (2012 No 32).

+    Section 114A(2): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

+    Section 114A(2)(c): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 115 Repayment obligations of borrowers who are overseas-based for part of tax year